 Stormwater Management - Milton Brooks, P.E., Interim Assistant Director

 Stormwater Management is a division designed to educate the public, school children, and businesses (construction and other industries) on stormwater pollution prevention related issues and permitting requirements respective to protecting our creeks, lakes, and rivers to improve our lifestyle, natural environment, and water resource use.
 In addition, the Program includes enforcement inspections to ensure compliance with federal, state, and local stormwater regulations as well as water sampling to detect and correct water pollution in Dallas’ lakes and creeks and the Trinity River.

 Explore the Trinity River Corridor! #sharethetrinity #experiencethetrinity

 The Trinity River Corridor Project is the most complex and the largest urban development effort undertaken by the City of Dallas.
 This multi-generational project provides critical flood protection, transportation improvements, recreational amenities, environmental restoration/preservation, and economic development opportunities within the Trinity River Corridor which covers 20 miles or 10,000 acres.
-Implementation of the project is in accordance with the Trinity River Corridor Project Balanced Vision Plan.
+Implementation of the project is in accordance with the Trinity River Corridor Project Balanced Vision Plan which was modified by Admendment 171200 to eliminate the Trinity Parkway alignment 3C having been resolved by the Dallas City Council on August 9, 2017.
 For more information, visit www.trinityrivercorridor.org.
 You may send questions or comments to email@example.com.